 Scottish Premiership predictions: betting preview and free football tips

-Free football tips, best bets and analysis for Saturday's matches from the Scottish Premiership.
+Free football tips, best bets and analysis for Tuesday's matches from the Scottish Premiership.

 When to bet